Tides

 Narragansett Bay, & Tampa Bay [NOAA NOS CO-OPS]

-- Tides Online offers
+- Water Levels offers

 [NOAA NOS CO-OPS]

-- JTides [freeware, Win/Mac, US/worldwide coverage, P Lutus]
+- JTides Win/Mac/Android; US/worldwide coverage, P Lutus]

-- NAOTIDE [Unix, worldwide coverage, K Matsumoto]
+- NAO.99b [Unix; worldwide coverage, K Matsumoto]

-- Tide Plotter [Win, UK, Ireland, Europe, East Coast US, Australia coverage, Belfield Software]
+- Tide Plotter [Win; UK, Ireland, Europe, East Coast US, Australia coverage, Belfield Software]

-- TideComp [Win, worldwide coverage, Pangolin]
+- TideComp [Win; worldwide coverage, Pangolin]

-- Tides [shareware version 4.01, DOS, Edward Wallner]
+- Tides [DOS, Edward Wallner]

-- Tide.1 and World.Tide [DOS, US and worldwide coverage respectively, Micronautics]
+- Tide.1 and World.Tide [DOS; US and worldwide coverage respectively, Micronautics]

-- WTides [freeware, Win, worldwide coverage, P Thornton]
+- WTides [Win; worldwide coverage, P Thornton]

-- XTide [freeware, Unix, worldwide coverage, D Flater]
+- XTide [Unix; worldwide coverage, D Flater]

-- XTide has been ported to other operating systems
+- XTide ported to other operating systems

 © Peter Brueggeman.
 First published in July 1997.